dbagwell/pokemon-crystal-randomizer/readme.md

 The user interface.
 Behaves like a web page.
 It runs on a completely separate process from *main* and does not have access to the lower level functions of the OS.

-`mainWindow.html` acts as the root for all the UI of the main application window and loads all the necessary resources for displaying the UI.
-The UI is created using Svelte components and attached to the window using the `mainWindow.ts` script.
+`window.html` acts as the root for all the UI of the main application window and loads all the necessary resources for displaying the UI.
+The UI is created using Svelte components and attached to the window using the `window.ts` script.

 The components are styled motly with inline styles which colors being dynamically being determined using the `colors` object exported from `scripts/colors.ts`.
 There are also a few global styles written in [Sass](https://sass-lang.com/).
 Whenever the sass files are changed, they need to be compiled into their CSS.
 This can be done by running `npm run gen:styles`.